Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 ### Zone Configuration
-Choose the [Algorithm parameters] index to apply different obstacle avoidance zones.
-[Algorithm parameters] are shown in Figure 12 in the blue box.
-The [Algorithm parameters] menu contains of index 0 to 19.
+Choose the [Algorithm index] index to apply different obstacle avoidance zones.
+[Algorithm index] are shown in Figure 12 in the blue box.
+The [Algorithm index] menu contains of index 0 to 19.
 Each index refers to a obstacle avoidance zone configuration set as shown in Figure 10 in the green box.
 Number 0 - 6 are seven ready-made obstacle avoidance zone configuration sets that you can choose, number 6 - 19 are the same configurations.
 You can